doki-theme/doki-theme-vscode/README.md

 ## Asset Restoration

-Unfortunately, every time VSCode updates, you will loose your installed asset changes.
+Unfortunately, every time VSCode updates, you will lose your installed asset changes.
 Thankfully, this plugin will remember what assets you installed, and attempt to restore them on the first detection of a VSCode update.

-If the restoration does not work the first time, you can fix the issue then run the **Restore Assets** command to quickly get you back to coding quicker!
+If the restoration does not work the first time, you can fix the issue then run the **Restore Assets** command to quickly get you back to coding!

 ## Suggestive Content